-Each agency has a program structure which is described in its narrative presentation.
-Each of the agency's activities falls within a program, and each program may have appropriations from one or more fund types.
+- 1 Each agency has a program structure which is described in its narrative presentation.
+Each of the agency's activities falls within a program, and each program may have appropriations from one or more fund types. - 2 This column displays the appropriations available for the current fiscal year. - 3 This column displays the appropriations recommended for the next fiscal year. - 4 This column displays the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses.

-V. STATE OPERATIONS - GENERAL FUND - SUMMARY OF PERSONAL SERVICE APPROPRIATIONS AND CHANGES - 1999-00 RECOMMENDED
+V. STATE OPERATIONS - GENERAL FUND - SUMMARY OF PERSONAL SERVICE APPROPRIATIONS AND CHANGES - 2001-02 RECOMMENDED